miranda-ng/miranda-ng/plugins/NewXstatusNotify/docs/nxsn_readme.txt

 notification and many other features.
 Plugin shows a popup and logs to a message window when someone in your contact list changes status, ICQ XStatus or Jabber mood/activity.

+Hidden option: add "EnableLastSeen" byte value to "NewStatusNotify" module and set it to 1 to store information about the recent appearance of contacts.
+The information will be stored in the "SeenModule" in contact and can be displayed using the Tipper plugin.

 changelog
 **********